osism/node-image/README.md

    * user: `osism` (alternatively use `dragon` after the 2nd deployment run)
    * password: `password`

-### Installing Layer3 Underlay Images with "BGP on the Host"
+### Installing images with "Routing on the Host"

 Normally, for reasons of efficiency, you would like to use the default images provided by OSISM for the installation.
-However, if you want to install systems that use a layer 3 underlay or that use BGP routing on layer 3 instead of LACP on layer 2, you have to integrate a number of parameters into the image for the installation.
+However, if you want to install systems that use Routing on the Host you have to integrate a number of parameters into the image for the installation.

-These parameters are listed in the file “parameters-layer3-underlay-example.yaml” as examples.
+These parameters are listed in the file `parameters-routing-on-the-host.yml.sample` as example.

 The installation is then carried out as follows: